-What is shared living?
+What is companion housing?

-Why should I try shared living?
+Why should I try companion housing?

+Every person has their own reasons.
+Most people find improved social connections, financial benefits, increased safety, ability to learn, mentor, and companionship.
 You will likely experience your own benefits that may not appear obvious.
 We have heard families becoming more organized and connected, seniors becoming more active and happier, and students having better grades.

 Can international students or visitors participate?

-What are the requirements to Host?
+What are the requirements for Hosts?

 Hosts must have at least one spare bedroom in their home.
 The home must be furnished, bedrooms are normally furnished however unfurnished bedrooms are acceptable in some situations.
 Bathrooms may be shared if a private bathroom is not available.